 2.6 Correlation

 There are often variables that we believe to be linked, either because one influences the other, or because both are influenced by some other factor.
-In either case, we say the quantities are correlated.
+There are numerous ways to measure the extent of the relationship between variables.
+But it’s good practice to plot the data before jumping into the numbers.

 2.6.1 Relational plots